QuadrupleA/private-secure-sharing-buttons/README.md

 ## Examples

+Download the files and open `example.html` in a browser to see it in action.

-Here are a couple sites I use these on:
+Also, here are a couple sites I use these on:

 * Default style (`sharing_buttons.css`): [phrasegenerator.com](https://phrasegenerator.com/politics)
 * White style: (`sharing_buttons_white.css`): [Battleships: Mindless Podcast Companion](https://lukerissacher.com/battleships)